 Turn heat off.
 Add wine to pan.

-Turn heat back on to medium and scrape pan with rubber spatula to loosen any browning and chicken bits.
+Turn heat back on to medium, bring wine to simmer and scrape pan with rubber spatula to loosen any browning and chicken bits.

 When wine simmers, add minced garlic.